feathers-plus/cli-generator-example/README.md

     npm start
     ```

-The app will create the database
+The app will create the sample database,
 and then run a short async test to confirm it is functioning correctly.

 ## Starting the client test harness